Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

 This means that when you join her to collect eggs from the various chicken coups around the farm, you will be treated to collecting LARGE buckets full.

-Children will be able to see and play with goats, sheep, cats, dogs and ducks on a visit to nancy’s Freedom farm.
+Children can see and play with goats, sheep, cats, dogs and ducks on a visit to Nancy’s Freedom farm.
 Depending on the time of year they can also see and hold baby chicks.

 Tours are by appointment only to make sure Nancy will be home to show you around.
 Call her on 0439 404 433, and it is a good idea to confirm via SMS the night before in case something has come up.

-You can buy fresh eggs for $8 a dozen anytime you are passing by as Nancy has a fridge and honesty box outside her house.
+You can buy fresh eggs anytime you are passing by as Nancy has a fridge and honesty box outside her house.

-The drive is lovely in itself as you live suburbia and enter Sydney’s countryside fringe.
-You will see a free range egg sign as you approach 97 Arcadia Road and then follow the driveway around to the left.
+The drive is lovely in itself as you leave suburbia and enter Sydney’s countryside fringe.
+You will see a free-range egg sign as you approach 97 Arcadia Road and then follow the driveway around to the left.